 The fan features an LCD screen with a smart thermostat and humidity programming.
 A corded sensor plugs into the controller to deliver humidity, and temperature readings is also included.

-The unit is built with heavy-duty materials, including cold-rolled steel, for long-serving.
+The fireplace blower is built with heavy-duty materials, including cold-rolled steel, for long-serving.

 - Highly-efficient PWM controlled motor